I’ll Cut Off Your Falls!

 September 2007

-People disbelieve me when I tell them that one of the highest probability “wild” places in Connecticut to see a bear is at Peoples State Forest.
+Or if someone is curious to see a bear in the wild and not in their garbage can.
+People disbelieve me when I tell them that one of the highest probability “wild” places in Connecticut to see a bear is here.
 I don’t know why they disbelieve, but they do.
-Granted, the bears here have more tags on them than a thrice-marked down dress at Marshalls, but they are bears roaming the wild nonetheless.
+Granted, yeah, the bears here have more tags on them than a thrice-marked down dress at Marshalls, but they are bears roaming the wild nonetheless.

 Peoples is a beautiful spot.
-The drive to it alone, especially from the north, is worth the effort alone.
+The drive to it alone is worth the effort alone.
 Do it in October and you’ll thank me later.
 There is a large 11 mile network of trails at Peoples, so you have a few options to get to these cascades.
-The simplest and most straightforward is to park along East River Road at the red and blue blazed Falls Cut-Off Trail trailhead and ascend the nearly 300 stone steps straight up the hillside along the falls.
+The simplest and most straightforward is to park along East River Road at the Jessie Gerard/Falls Cut-Off Trail trailhead and take a deep breath.

 Another approach is via the Jessie Gerard Trail.
 If you spend some time on that trail, above the cascades (and you certainly should), you’ll be rewarded with some phenomenal views of the reservoir valley below.
 The Jessie Gerard Trail is named for Mrs. Franklin W. Gerard who, along with Alain White, pretty much got the state forest program off the ground in the early 20th century.
 “Her” trail is a lovely relatively flat hike through hemlock and pine and with the viewpoints I just mentioned.